+There are two main categories of bugs that live in wood.
 Insects that live in healthy trees and shrubs are known as primary invaders.
 Those that reside in stressed and dead wood are secondary invaders.
-A secondary invader might simply be a nuisance, yet both types of wood-boring insects can take a devastating toll on wood.
-Destroying the wood or plant where you find these insects will stop the most harmful ones from spreading to other areas of your property.
+A secondary invader might simply be a nuisance, yet both types of wood eating insects can take a devastating toll on wood.
+Destroying the wood or plant where you find these bugs will stop the most harmful wood boring insects from spreading to other areas of your property.

 Some insects tuck their eggs inside wood so that they will hatch and thrive undisturbed.
 Grayish-brown twig girdler adults chew v-shaped grooves all around the circumference of fallen twigs and branches.
 Their larvae have a tough time living in healthy sapwood, so keeping your property clear of fallen tree debris will keep the twig girdler population low and prevent an infestation.

 The snout of a wood-boring weevil is made for chewing, so these bark-infesting insects can cause extensive damage when they attack tree trunks and the bases of woody ornamental plants.
 You can recognize the presence of weevils by looking for their legless, cream-colored larvae under the bark of the tree.

 The larvae of carpenterworm moths tunnel into the trunks of oak, elm and cottonwood trees.
 Carpenterworms will invade willow, pear and cherry trees too.
 While developing into moths, the larvae travel in and out of tree trunks, causing significant damage.
 If you see piles of something that resembles sawdust in the cracks and crevices of your tree, carpenterworms may be the culprit.